When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 Individual U-M Dropbox accounts have a 5TB storage limit.
 Team Folders currently have no storage limit.

-Yes, refer to Dropbox: Using the Dropbox App in a Canvas Course for more information.
+Yes, refer to Canvas: Dropbox LTI for more information.

 If you and another user are editing a file simultaneously and you both have unsaved changes, you will see a red Dropbox badge with an exclamation mark in your file.
 You can create a conflicted copy of only your edits to keep your edits and merge them later.
 Refer to the Dropbox Help Center for more information.